Debra Austin, JD, PhD

 Final Reflection Paper

 Please describe three significant legal research resources covered in the Advanced Legal Research course and how they will impact your development of legal research strategies in practice, once you have graduated and no longer have Lexis and Westlaw on tap for free.
 You should discuss how your research preferences, various resource formats, and resource costs will help you make determinations about formulating future legal research strategies.
-Please use 3 to 6 paragraphs to address this question.
+Please use 3 paragraphs to address this question.

 Please discuss three significant things that you learned or improved in the Advanced Legal Research course and how your new knowledge and skills will impact your future work in internships, clerkships, and/or practice.
-Please use 3 to 6 paragraphs to address this question.
+Please use 3 paragraphs to address this question.

 Your paper must be produced in Word.
 Papers are required to be submitted to me via email attachment to email@example.com.
 The subject line of the email should read: ALR Reflection.
 The document should be named FirstnameLastnameReflection.doc (or .docx).
 You may submit your paper early.